What’s in a California Estate Plan, and Why Do I Need One?

 For starters, please understand that an Estate Plan is not just about who gets your condo when you die.
 The right Estate Plan matters just as much when you get sick or are otherwise incapacitated.
 And it’s absolutely vital for anyone who depends on you.

 Right now, if you got hit by a car and lay unconscious in the hospital, who would legally be empowered to manage your finances?
 Pay your bills?
 Take care of your young children?
 Run your business?
-Decide if you get the penicillin or the morphine?
+Make critical decisions about your healthcare?

 Think it’s your spouse?
 Maybe.
 But what if he or she is out of action, too?

 Not quite sure?
 You need an Estate Plan.

 If you left the world tomorrow, what would happen to that house you’re renting to your grandson and his family?
 Would your three adult children fight over it?
 Would the grandson have some kind of rights?

 Not entirely certain how that would play out?
 You definitely need an Estate Plan with a Living Trust.

 Here’s what happens if you have no estate plan: people you love will likely have to go to what’s called “probate court” to fight over their rights.

 Have a daughter who’s in a shaky marriage and could someday face divorce?
 Twenty years from now, when you’re gone, will her ex have some kind of claim on the money you’d like to leave her?